 Meaning?
 What in the world is meaning?
 And how do our conscious minds comprehend it?
 Carroll doesn’t answer that question directly.
 Instead, he launches into philosophically poetic speculations (he calls his worldview Poetic Naturalism) about reality, such as what is really happening when we “experience the redness of red”.
 What do we comprehend about redness than a camera or a book or a laptop doesn’t comprehend?

 “Consciousness” is a particular way of talking about the behavior of certain physical systems.
 The phrase “experiencing the redness of red” is part of a higher-level vocabulary we use to talk about the emergent behavior of the underlying physical system, not something separate from the physical system.
 That doesn’t mean it’s not real; my experience of redness is perfectly real, as is yours.
-It’s real in exactly the same way as fluids and chairs and universities and legal codes are real—in the sense that they play an essential role in a successful description of a certain part of the natural world, within a certain domain of applicability.[xxv]
+It’s real in exactly the same way as fluids and chairs and universities and legal codes are real—in the sense that they play an essential role in a successful description of a certain part of the natural world, within a certain domain of applicability.[xxxvi]

-What in the world, you ask, is he saying?
 Consciousness is “a way of talking about the behavior” of certain systems?
 “Experiencing the redness of red” explains how “the emergent behavior” of a physical system is not something separate from the system, but it is still “perfectly real”?
 What on earth does that even mean?!

 It means that Carroll is acutely aware of the dilemma that materialists face.
 He knows that a high resolution video camera cannot perceive the meaning of redness any more than a hardback English dictionary perceives the definition of the word red, or any more than an abacus perceives arithmetic?
 Furthermore, he is aware that for the same reason that a camera or a book can’t comprehend the meaning of redness, for those same reasons the brain must not comprehend it either.
 That’s why Carroll is talking about what it means to “experience the redness of red”.
 As a monist, he cannot, under any circumstances, admit that the brain can’t perceive the meaning behind the medium.
-So his only recourse is to start waxing philosophical and avoiding the issue like the plague.
+So his only recourse is to start waxing philosophical and avoiding the issue.
 “A poetic naturalist has no trouble saying that conscious experiences exist.
-They are not part of the fundamental architecture of reality, but they serve as essential pieces of an emergent effective theory.”[xxvi]
+They are not part of the fundamental architecture of reality, but they serve as essential pieces of an emergent effective theory.”[xxxvii]

+What?!?!
 There’s a whole lot of rhetorical smoke and mirrors going on here.
 How does something “exist” and yet not be part of the “architecture of reality”?
-Is the (nonphysical) meaning of the word real part of the fundamental architecture of “reality”?
+Is the (nonphysical) meaning of the abstract word real part of the fundamental architecture of “reality”?
 Carroll’s explanation might be similar to how Pinker uses Platonic philosophy (about the immaterial) to explain the “real qualities” of the number 3.
 We really can’t be sure.